 - Ataxia (impaired muscle coordination).

 - Impaired reflexes.

 Long-term abuse of diazepam can have a sizable impact on one’s health and overall well-being.
 Notably, diazepam misuse and abuse is linked to tolerance, physical dependence, withdrawal, and addiction.

 Tolerance.
-Tolerance develops with continued use of many substances like alcohol, opioids, and benzodiazepines like diazepam.
+Tolerance develops with the continued use of many substances, like alcohol, opioids, and benzodiazepines like diazepam.
 Over time, as the body adapts to the medication’s consistent presence, the original dose of diazepam is not able to produce the same results.
-This leads to the need to increase the dose taken, increase the frequency, or both 5.
+This leads to the need to increase the dose taken, increase the frequency of substance use, or both.5

 Withdrawal.
-Someone dependent on diazepam will feel uncomfortable and may even experience life-threatening withdrawal symptoms when they stop using or dramatically decrease their dose.
-The avoidance of withdrawal symptoms compels many users to continue taking the drug even when they wish to quit.
-Withdrawal symptoms include 1,3,4:
+Someone dependent on diazepam will feel uncomfortable and may even experience life-threatening withdrawal symptoms when they stop using or dramatically decrease their dose of the drug.
+The avoidance of withdrawal symptoms compels many users to continue taking drugs even when they wish to quit.
+Benzodiazepine withdrawal symptoms include:1,3,4

 - Depressed or irritable mood.

 - Muscle cramps.